kaisenlinux/kustomize/releasing/README.md

 This document describes how to perform a [semver release] of one of the several [Go modules] in this repository.

+In this repo, releasing a module is accomplished by applying a tag to the repo and pushing it upstream.
+A minor release branch is also created as necessary to track patch releases.

+A properly formatted tag (described below) contains the module name and version.

+Pushing the tag upstream will trigger [Google Cloud Build] to build a release and make it available on the  [release page].

+Cloud build reads its instructions from the [`cloudbuild.yaml`] file in this directory.

+We use a Go program to make the tagging and branch creation process less error prone.

+See this [multi-module repo] tagging discussion for an explanation of the path-like portion of these tags.

 #### semver review

 Go's [semver]-compatible version tags take the form `v{major}.{minor}.{patch}`: